Kustiq

 3. Lusha

-Lusha does one thing and does it well: contact details while you're browsing LinkedIn.
+Lusha does one thing well: contact details while you're browsing LinkedIn.
 Install the Chrome extension, visit a LinkedIn profile, click the button, and you've got an email and often a direct-dial number.
 That's it.
 No complex workflows, no 47 features, no 3-week onboarding.

 For reps who live in LinkedIn Sales Navigator, this simplicity is the entire point.
 Lusha slots into the workflow you're already running.
 Five free credits per month lets you test data quality before you pay anything.
 Paid plans start at $36/mo.